vstigial/Simple-Image-Format/README.md

 Planning to implement a simple GUI editor for this format.

-This program currently only draws the data directly to the screen using `SetPixel`.
+This program draws data pixel by pixel to a GLFW window with OpenGL.
 ```
 This is the data for one pixel.
-It's location on the screen is 900, 500.
+It's location on the window is 900, 500.
 900 is the x value of the pixel on the display, and 500 is the y value.
 (1, 2, 3) is the RGB color of the pixel.
 900 500 (1, 2, 3)
 ```